Artificial Intelligence Applications Institute: Research programmes

 The institute also contributes to interdisciplinary fields such as computational creativity, explainable AI, and human–AI interaction.
 AIAI maintains close collaboration with the Bayes Centre and the Alan Turing Institute through joint research programmes and doctoral training initiatives.

 Technology transfer and impact

 From its inception, AIAI has combined academic research with technology-transfer activity, offering professional training, industrial consultancy, and bespoke software systems.
-It pioneered one of the earliest knowledge-based project-management systems, O-Plan, later evolved into the I-Plan framework used for autonomous planning and workflow management.